 Emeralds’ popularity soared in England during the Victorian era thanks to royal endorsement.
 On the announcement of their engagement in 1839, Prince Albert presented Queen Victoria with an 18-carat gold serpent engagement ring with rubies for eyes, diamonds for a mouth, and a large emerald in the centre of its head.
 During this period, snakes were a popular motif in jewellery and symbolic of eternal love, with lots of antique Victorian jewellery featuring these motifs.

 Before this, engagement rings were rare.
-But after this public display, it became fashionable for women of wealth and standing to be given an engagement ring by their husband to be.
+But after this public display, it became fashionable for women of wealth and standing to be given an engagement ring by their husbands-to-be.
 Queen Victoria was buried with the ring when she died in 1903.